 New Hire Compensation Design

-- Promotion of an executive to the next level including up to CEO of the organization
+- Promotion of an executive to the next level i.e. C-level of the organization

-- Organizational restructuring leading to realignment of multiple staff and their responsibilities
+- Organizational restructuring leading to realignment of multiple staff and their roles and responsibilities

 Types of Analysis

 JER HR Group offers three types of analysis depending on your needs.
 The most comprehensive analysis is total compensation analysis that is typically conducted as part of an Intermediate Sanctions compliance review.

 - Total Compensation Analysis: This analysis would include base salary, incentive pay and reportable benefits including retirement benefits